A very serious question for each of us in the Lenten daily devotional: Do you accept God’s miracles? Miracles are signs of God.

 God has already done many miracles in your life.
 Do you notice them?

 Lord Jesus, your last and most important sign is your Resurrection from the dead.
 Each person must decide freely whether or not to accept this miracle of God.
 The future destiny of man depends on it.

 Therefore, in these days of Lent, Lord, I ask you for the grace of faith.
 Strengthen my faith.
 Deliver me from the doubts that haunt me.
-Help me to decide for you once and for all and never to waver.
+Please help me to decide for you once and for all and never waver.
 This I ask of you, Lord Jesus.
 Amen.